 What do YOU need to stop doing?

-In today’s fast paced world it’s so easy to lose focus, not just on a monthly or weekly basis, but on a daily basis.
+In today’s fast-paced world, it’s so easy to lose focus, not just on a monthly or weekly basis, but daily.
 Here are five simple questions you can ask yourself to keep you on track.
 I call them the Focused Five;

 - What will I stop doing?
 (Stop)